cpaxton/virgil/README.md

 where `$TOKEN` is the client ID of your bot.
 This can be found either in the provided URL on the "Installation" page, or explicitly on the "Oath2" page.

+### Labyrinth

+Generate a maze you can explore with associated text and images.
+This is a work-in-progress.

+Inputs:
+  - the "quest" you're on -- this is a prompt which will be used to generate the maze.
+It also determines the end goal of the maze.
+  - the  location you're in -- a castle, a forest, etc. Something about what kind of world you want to generate.

 ### Storyteller

 After installing `virgil`: